Disulfuric acid: Reactions

-Disulfuric acid can be seen as the sulfuric acid analog of an acid anhydride.
+Disulfuric acid is the sulfuric acid analog of an acid anhydride.
 The mutual electron-withdrawing effects of each sulfuric acid unit on its neighbour causes a marked increase in acidity.
 Disulfuric acid is strong enough to protonate "normal" sulfuric acid in the (anhydrous) sulfuric acid solvent system.
 There are salts of disulfuric acid, commonly called pyrosulfates, e.g. potassium pyrosulfate.

 There are other related acids with the general formula H2O·(SO3)x though none can be isolated.